TITLE 89: SOCIAL SERVICES

 3) At no time shall 2 children be allowed to share the same crib, bed or cot unless it is thoroughly cleaned and then sanitized with a germicidal solution before each child's use.

-e) Freshly laundered sheets and blankets shall be provided and changed at least twice per week for infants and toddlers and at least once per week for preschool children, or more frequently if wet or soiled.
+e) Freshly laundered tightly fitted sheets for infants, and sheets and blankets for toddlers, shall be provided and changed at least twice per week for infants and toddlers and at least once per week for preschool children, or more frequently if wet or soiled.

 f) Bed linens shall be tightly fitting and washable.

-g) Waterproof mattress covers or under sheets for cribs, beds or cots shall be provided for all children who are eneuretic.
+g) Waterproof mattress covers or under sheets for cribs, beds or cots shall be provided for all children who are enuretic.

 h) Conveniently located, washable, plastic-lined, covered receptacles shall be provided for soiled bed linens.